hughfenghen/opfs-tools/docs/api.md

   // Remove a file
   await file('/path/to/file.txt').remove();
  */
-export declare function file(filePath: string): OPFSFileWrap;
+export declare function file(
+  filePath: string,
+  mode?: ShortOpenMode
+): OPFSFileWrap;
 /**
  * Writes content to the specified file.
  * @param {string} target - The path of the file.